 - Choose Folder... - use this option to navigate to a new folder (an existing folder hierarchy in an image library or a folder on an external drive) and click Set as Import Folder.
 The recently used folders appear as shortcuts.

 - To verify the folder location, click on the adjacent arrow.
 A warning icon may be displayed instead of a valid folder that has not already been selected in the Library.

-- Text and tokens may be used together in the Sub Folder text field or the dialog’s Format text box and saved as a user preset (click on Save User Preset…, add a name, and select Save).
+- Text and tokens may be used together in the Sub Folder text field or the dialog’s Format text box and saved as a user preset by clicking on Save User Preset…

 - When creating hierarchical sub-folders, add a forward/backward slash (macOS/Windows) without spaces in between each new folder name or token used.
 Each forward/backward slash adds a sub-folder to the preceding text entry or token.

 - When using the Location Sub Folder Tokens dialog, click OK in to accept the naming/folder structure format.